tinobragaa/hefestus-cave/README.md

 - [Stripe](https://stripe.com/gb) has been used for the payment processing and webhooks handling.
 - [GitHub](https://github.com/) - Source code hosted on GitHub, deployed using Git Pages.
 - [GitPod](https://www.gitpod.io/) - Used to commit, comment and push code during the development process.
-- [Font Awesome](https://fontawesome.com/) - Font Awesome use to source necessary icons used in the project.
+- [Font Awesome](https://fontawesome.com/) - Used to source necessary icons used in the project.
+- [ls.graphics](https://www.ls.graphics/free-mockups) - Used to to create the store's placeholders and mockups.
+- [Behance](https://www.behance.net/) - Used to research design trends.
+- [OpenArt](https://openart.ai/create) - Used to create the dice images.
 - [Balsamiq](https://balsamiq.com/) - Used to create wireframes and website structure map for the project.
+- [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html) - Used to design the store's mockups and placeholders.
 - [Gramarly](https://app.grammarly.com/) - Used for general spell-check.
 - [Google Fonts](https://fonts.google.com/) - Used to import fonts to the project.
 - [Heroku](https://www.heroku.com/) - Used to deploy the project.
 - [dbdiagram](https://dbdiagram.io/home) - Used to make the database design.
+- [Am I Responsive?](https://ui.dev/amiresponsive) - Used to create the website mockup.
+- [TOC](https://ecotrust-canada.github.io/markdown-toc/) - Used to create the TOC of this file.
 - [ElephantSQL](https://www.elephantsql.com/) - Free and open-source relational database management system (RDBMS).
 - [Bootstrap](https://getbootstrap.com/) - Used for adding predefined styled elements and creating responsiveness.
 - [JsHint](https://jshint.com/) - Used for validating the javascript code.